Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 ### The back end server layer - Express.js and Node.js

 Express.js is a server-side framework that works on top of a Node.js server.
 Express.js allows developers to easily write back end routes that use JavaScript functions to handle incoming HTTP requests and respond accordingly.
-Express.js connects a React front end, handles the back end routing and connects to a back end MongoDB database using a driver like Mongoosejs.
-The Mongoosejs driver helps facilitate the movement of JavaScript object/JSON document data between the front end and the MongoDB database with schemas and models.(MongoDB 2022; Mongoosejs.com 2022)
+Express.js connects a React front end, handles the back end routing and connects to a back end MongoDB database using an object data modeller (ODM) like Mongoosejs.
+The Mongoosejs ODM helps facilitate the movement of JavaScript object/JSON document data between the front end and the MongoDB database with schemas and models (MongoDB 2022; Mongoosejs.com 2022).

 ### The database layer - MongoDB